slarse/slarse.github.io/content/blog/Programming/postgresql/basic_indexing.md

 to just add and reorganize indexes to speed up queries.
 That was almost 10 years ago, and I'm now inclined to believe him.
 Having worked on three different systems backed by PostgreSQL databases over the past four years, I've seen my fair share of queries missing indexes.
-The fallout has ranged from a poor a end user experience due to slow responses to entire systems becoming unresponsive as databases grind to a halt under the load of unindexed queries.
+The fallout has ranged from a poor end user experience due to slow responses to entire systems becoming unresponsive as databases grind to a halt under the load of unindexed queries.